No business can survive without selling. Our overview of planning your sales strategy and recruiting, training and managing sales staff.

 From preparing yourself and clarifying your objectives to realising the importance of listening, learn how to improve your negotiating skills.

 What makes a great salesperson?
 One thing's for sure, it's not about having the gift of the gab.
 Two top sales gurus reveal the secret to selling.

 In order for other people to believe in your business, you need to be able to sell it effectively.
 Read about how to pitch your business persuasively.

-Selling can be intimidating, but our useful checklist will help your prepare to persuade the customer, overcome objections and close the sale.
+Selling can be intimidating, but our useful checklist will help your prepare a sales pitch that will persuade the customer, overcome objections and close the sale.

 Didi Hopkins of the National Theatre's Theatreworks business training programme, explains what charisma is and how you can develop it.